jdoleary/Spellmasons/docs/TasksCurrent.md

 - (fixed?) early levels are too big, later levels are too small
 - fix hover styling for perk reroll button
 - single player game overscreen should offer to restart at checkpoint
-- **BIG BUG**: If multiple enemies are targeting an ally unit but it dies in the ranged turn the melee units can attack you without intention warning
 - music is too soft relative to sfx
 - Brad playtest
     - Perk choices: good, UX: bad